HarrisonHall/hachha.dev/content/pages/blog/articles/services1/services1.md

 ### Notes

-I've always wanted a note taking system that respected the connection between ideas.
+I've always wanted a note-taking system that respected the connection between ideas.
 I tried writing this myself in university, but eventually settled on a system utilizing org-mode in a git repo.
 For a few reasons I've basically abandoned org-mode and returned to markdown: collaboration with others, ditching